adaptive-intelligent-robotics/pga-map-elites/README.md

 	+ `metrics` contains the definition of all metrics used in the paper.
 	+ `analysis` defines all the functions needed to analyse the data output by a run.
 + `singularity` contains all files needed to compile the Singularity container for this experiment.
 You can find a precompiled container for this repository [here](https://drive.google.com/file/d/1XsapzTxorN5GVBcd3C2f-yWkn5odhEIv/view?usp=sharing).
++ `2022_results` contains the data used to generate the paper results.

 # Execution from source